 Yes.
 No matter who you are or where you are on life’s journey, you’re welcome here.
 We believe that God loves all people, and all are welcome at Westminster Presbyterian Church.

 When are your worship services?

 11:00 a.m.
 Celebration of the Lord’s Supper on the first Sunday of the month.

-While each service enjoys its own style of musical expression, both services follow the order of Service for the Lord’s Day, which includes reading of scriptures, singing of hymns, the gospel proclaimed, prayers of confession, intercession and thanksgiving and the opportunity to respond with the offering of our lives and resources back to God.
+The worship service follows the order of Service for the Lord’s Day, which includes reading of scriptures, singing of hymns, the gospel proclaimed, prayers of confession, intercession and thanksgiving and the opportunity to respond with the offering of our lives and resources back to God.
 Click here to view recent services.
 (Note: This is the regular schedule for worship; please check the Upcoming Events page for special services and changes.)

 Where is Westminster?